sangwoo108/sangwoo108/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a web browser developer worked at [Naver Whale Browser](https://whale.naver.com/), and [Brave Browser](https://github.com/brave/brave-core) .
+I'm a web browser developer.
+I worked at [Naver Whale Browser](https://whale.naver.com/), and [Brave Browser](https://github.com/brave/brave-core) .
 And I'm also a Chromium committer.
-I'm not hired at this moment, but eager to working on developing web browser features.
+I eager to working on developing web browser features.

 In case you're interested in contributing to Chromium, I can help you happily - Please email me.